GameObjectFactory

 BitmapText objects work by taking a texture file and an XML or JSON file that describes the font structure.

-BitmapText objects are less flexible than Text objects, in that they have less features such as shadows, fills and the ability to use Web Fonts, however you trade this flexibility for rendering speed.
+BitmapText objects are less flexible than Text objects, in that they have fewer features such as shadows, fills and the ability to use Web Fonts, however you trade this flexibility for rendering speed.
 You can also create visually compelling BitmapTexts by processing the font texture in an image editor, applying fills and any other effects required.

 To create multi-line text insert \r, \n or \r\n escape codes into the text string.